It's Hyorish: Accolades

+"U-Go-Girl" won nine first place music program awards in South Korea, making it her most awarded single.
+"Hey Mr. Big" additionally won two music program awards on Inkigayo, ranking first on September 28 and October 5, 2008.
+At the 2008 Mnet KM Music Festival, "U-Go-Girl" won Best Dance Performance and led Lee to win Best Female Artist.

+Commercial performance

 Commercially, It's Hyorish experienced success domestically.
 It received more than 60,000 pre-orders ten days before the album's release.
 In the month of July 2008, the album ranked number one on the monthly MIAK album chart, selling 45,267 copies.
 It marked her first number-one album of her career and second overall; her physical single "Toc Toc Toc" previously topped the chart in March 2007.
 In the final MIAK chart issue released in September 2008, it was reported that the album had sold 62,863 copies in the country.
 It was the best-selling album among all female solo singers that year, selling 100,000 copies by 2010.